JLC2141/intro_to_cli/README.md

 ![mv_rename](images/mv_rename.png)

-I also ran the list command (ls) afterwards to confirm that the file name change was successful.
+I also ran the list command `ls` afterwards to confirm that the file name change was successful.

 ### Moving directories

-Okay, so far we learned that you can use the mv command to:
+Okay, so far we learned that you can use the `mv` command to:

-* mv a file into a different directory
+* move a file into a different directory
 * rename a file within the same directory

-And now, we'll learn that you can also use the move (mv) command to move a directory.
+And now, we'll learn that you can also use the move `mv` command to move a directory.
 This simply takes the form of:

 ```
 mv directory_to_move directory_to_move_to
 ```

+> [!NOTE] <br>
+> Above is just an example code block for basic usage of the `mv` command.
+Do not run this command

 where the first input is the directory that you want to move and the second input is the directory location where you want to move the first input to.